 This is the premise for starting this blog.
-My thought is that we Americans (the deep down part in each one of us that defines how WE really feel and what WE really think) are more together on issues than we may know or believe.
+My thought is that we Americans (the deep down part inside each one of us that defines how WE really feel and what WE really think) are more together on issues than we may know or believe.
 What we want, how we want it, and how willing we are to compromise for a fair outcome are closer than we think.
 There are always extremes to every issue, and that is OK.
 My belief, again, is that most people fall somewhere in “the middle.”
 It may look like there are irreconcilable differences, but I believe if left to “we the people”, those differences can be bridged.

 I hope this site becomes one of many outlets that attracts listeners, thinkers, and positive problem solvers.
 Can we put our differences aside just long enough to out what our commonalities are?
 Starting from that perspective we may be able work our way into issues that really can be solved.
 Through active listening, with a lot of contemplative understanding, it is my belief we can cut through the media and politically pushed divisiveness to start solving problems without their biases.